SC

 This is why financial experts consistently recommend choosing low-cost index funds over high-fee actively managed funds for most long-term investors.
 The fee drag compounds year after year, just like growth compounds — but in the wrong direction.

 Even a 0.50% difference in expense ratio adds up significantly over decades.
 Use this calculator to see the exact dollar impact for your own investment.
+To measure how your overall investment has performed after fees, you can also calculate your percentage return to see the real gain or loss on any position.

 Types of Fund Fees to Know